ZhiyuanChi/helenaweb/index.md

 Check out our [summary presentation](https://rebekahadams.com/pdf/adams-tran-urban-expansion-pres.pdf), follow along with [our code](https://github.com/rradams/MUSA650_RemoteSensing_Final), or [read our report](https://rebekahadams.com/pdf/adams-tran-urban-expansion-report.pdf).

 ---
-### Estimating Causality: Estimating the impact of NC-540 on home values
+### Estimating Causality: Estimating the Impact of NC-540 on Home Values
 Wake County, North Carolina is in the process of building NC-540, a tolled beltway through Raleigh’s outer suburbs.
 I wanted to know: what impact has the highway had on nearby home values?

-Using a Differences-in-Differences approach, I estimate that single-family homes within two miles of NC-540 have seen their values increase by more than $36,000 due to the new highway.
+Using a Differences-in-Differences approach, I estimate that single-family homes within two miles of NC-540 have seen their values increase by more than $36,000 thanks to the new highway.
 When home features are taken into account, the effect is even larger: homes near the highway have seen an average $49,000 boost in value.

 <img src="images/exp_design/control_v_treatment_tiled.png?raw=true" alt="Map of treatment and control groups.
 Homes within the treated group are homes within a 2-mile redius of existing NC-540 entrances and exits.
 Homes within the control group are homes within a 2-mile radius of estimated future NC-540 intersections."/>